 Can you freeze raw green beans?
 Yes, absolutely!
 Green beans are a vegetable that takes well to freezing and are easy to use in recipes from frozen.

-Want to spend less time freezing the season’s green beans and have a better texture after freezing?
-Then follow my steps to freeze green beans – without blanching first.
+But if you want to spend less time freezing fresh green beans and have a better texture after freezing, follow the simple steps outlined here to freeze green beans without blanching them first.

-However, I did a little test last year.
+However, I tested this years ago because our family wasn't happy with the traditional way to freeze green beans.
 And I'd like to challenge you to do the same test and see what you think.

 Except I still didn't like that texture (or the weird squeaking sound they can make as you chew...).
-So last summer I did some research.
-I found mostly the recommendation to blanch, of course, but I also found two rebel souls on gardening forums who said they didn't blanch their beans and they came out "perfect."
+So I decided to do some research online and found mostly the recommendation to blanch, of course, but I also found two rebel souls on gardening forums who said they didn't blanch their beans and they came out "perfect."

 What, really?
 I had to try it.

-I chopped up the beans like I normally did, but then I put them directly into freezer bags.
+First, I chopped up the beans like I normally did, but then I put them directly into freezer bags.
+Sheesh, this was easy.

 They are just as good - if not better - than green beans we took the time to blanch in the past.